on-api/on-api/2.6.0/spec/orders.md

 the past is provided (current date is 2019-04-01 and provided date is 2019-03-28) order will be executed immediately.

 * Data format: [dateTime](../common/dataformats.md#datetime)
-* Required in response, if set
+* Mandatory in response, if set

 ### expectedCompletionDate